Package design for Industrial Chemical products

 Board for freelance & contract work

 Package Design for Series Industrial Chemical products.
-The Series packages vary from metal barrels to PVC buckets.
-In addition to the design of the buckets, I also designed and prepress edited the labels for them.
+The Series PVC packages contain water-based acrylic solutions professional application in the construction of sports fields.
+In addition to the design of the packages, I also designed and prepress edited the labels for them.